Florida’s sunny climate makes window tinting a popular choice for drivers seeking relief from heat and glare.

 Window Tint Reflection in Florida:

-Window Tint Reflection for Cars:
+Window Tint Reflection for sedans:

 • Front side windows: They should have a maximum reflectivity of 25%.